Juan Yepez Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Pirates pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Pirates have a 4.01 team ERA that ranks 11th across all league pitching staffs.

-- The Pirates surrender the third-fewest home runs in baseball (52 total, 0.9 per game).
+- The Pirates surrender the fifth-fewest home runs in baseball (56 total, one per game).

-- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
-He's put together a 4.33 ERA in 52 2/3 innings pitched, with 36 strikeouts.

-- The right-hander last appeared in relief on Sunday, when he threw two scoreless innings against the Seattle Mariners while giving up one hit.
+- The left-hander last appeared on Monday against the San Francisco Giants, when he went six innings, allowing six earned runs while giving up nine hits.

-- In 10 games this season, the 23-year-old has amassed an ERA of 4.33, with 6.2 strikeouts per nine innings.
-Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.